tanhakabir/WW84-Python-Lessons/site/secret_message/quiz.md

+---
+layout: home
+banner_image: "/site/images/ww84_edu_01_github_decode_msg.png"
+---

+# Wonder Woman 1984: Decode a secret message

 <img width="576" alt="encryptedmessage" src="https://user-images.githubusercontent.com/12758612/86677410-6baef980-bfb0-11ea-95e1-4c766bb569f8.png">

-# Where will this journey take you?
+## Where will this journey take you?
 Diana’s note continues…

 The Python can simulate certain parts of the future under the right circumstances.
 Follow these instructions and see if you can discover the hidden location and meeting time, knowing the truth behind the cryptic note.